Gamify-IT/chickenshock/README.md

 - Chickens run around with signs
 - Signs contain possible answers
 - Chickens can be shot
+- Mouse can be unlocked by pressing `p`
 - Points are credited for shooting the chicken with the correct answer
 - Points are deducted when shooting a chicken with the wrong answer
 - Score in one corner of the screen